 Looking for things to do in Chicago?
 Or perhaps you’re a self-professed foodie wanting to check out Chicago festivals such as the “Taste of Chicago” or “Ribfest” but didn’t know much about either one.
 In this article, I discuss what’s happening in Chicago and 17 festivals that you don’t wanna have the misfortune of missing.
-Please note: many of these festivals are free events in Chicago.
+Please note: many of Chicago festivals are free events.

 Plan your visit to Chicago NOW.
-Don't miss out on the culture, fun, and food.
+Don’t miss out on any Chicago festivals or events.
 Book your room by clicking here.
 Not sure where to stay in Chicago?
-Read my article "Where to Stay in Chicago" for comprehensive information on Downtown Chicago hotels.
+Read my article “Where to Stay in Chicago” for comprehensive information on Downtown Chicago hotels.